nephlm/codex-manuscript-wordcount/README.md

 - Manuscript word count
 - Configurable manuscript and session goals
 - Does not count words between < and >
+- Progress bars for manuscript and session goals

 ## Installation